kengraf/GenCyber/LessonPlanTuesday.md

 - Why breaking RSA is difficult?
 - Why factoring a large integer is difficult?

+Instructions for hands on exercise
+- Give p = 5 and q = 11, calculate the public and private key
+- Show the encryption and decryption procedure

 ### Questions/Concerns/Suggestions/Bugs
 Please post issues to the [GitHub page](https://github/kengraf/GenCyber)